Skip to content

 Why are we still in school when others aren’t?

-We are sometimes asked, “Why is Ankeny still in session when many other districts have cancelled school?”
+We are sometimes asked, “Why is Ankeny still in session when many other districts have canceled school?”
 Each time inclement weather is upon us, district administrators work with our safety team and transportation company to evaluate road conditions and safety for travel.
-Weather decisions most often have to be made before students and staff begin travel, and with changing weather conditions, timing can lead to variability in district decisions.
-Further, Ankeny is different from many districts in ways that allow us to remain open when many districts close.
+Weather decisions most often have to be made before students and staff begin to travel, and with changing weather conditions, timing can lead to variability in district decisions.
+Further, Ankeny differs from many districts in ways that allow us to remain open when many districts close.
 Several other suburban school districts also share some of these characteristics, such as:

 • Suburban Bus Routes – Because we are in town, most of our buses travel on lower-speed routes.
-Unlike a rural district, we have little gravel, or highway miles.
+Unlike a rural district, we have little gravel or highway miles.

 • Stability of Routes – Additionally, most of the streets and roads in the Ankeny district are level and flat, unlike districts where the terrain has more hills.